buraglio/draft-buraglio-6man-rfc6724-update/draft-ietf-6man-rfc6724-update.md

 ## Happy Eyeballs

-Regardless of the preference resulting from the above discussion, Happy Eyeballs version 1 {{RFC 6555}} or version 2 {{RFC 8305}}, if implemented, will try both the GUA or ULA destination with the ULA source and the IPv4 destination and source pairings.
+Regardless of the preference resulting from the above discussion, Happy Eyeballs version 1 {{RFC6555}} or version 2 {{RFC8305}}, if implemented, will try both the GUA or ULA destination with the ULA source and the IPv4 destination and source pairings.
 The ULA source will typically fail to communicate with most GUA or remote ULA destinations, and IPv4 will be preferred if IPv4 connectivity is available unless the GUA or ULA destinations are attached to the same local network as the ULA source.

 ## Try the Next Address